Skip to main content

 • Email addresses: These can be plaintext or hashed, with SHA-256, MD5, and SHA-1 hashes accepted.
 See "Formatting Email Addresses" for more information.

 • Phone numbers: These can be plaintext or hashed, with SHA-1 hashes accepted.
 See "Formatting Phone Numbers" for more information.
-Phone numbers can be used to match with or without any additional PII, and can be used to match in conjunction with first and last name (similarly to NAP) for greater accuracy.
-Note: EU data files cannot contain hashed phone numbers.
+Phone numbers can be used for matching by themselves or in combination with first and last name for greater accuracy.

-• Client Customer IDs: Your internal customer ID.
-Note: These identifiers function as an audience key, and allow us to de-duplicate rows in the uploaded file, in case a file has multiple rows related to the same person.
-If you cannot provide a client customer ID, we will use NAP or email addresses as the audience key to deduplicate records.
+These identifiers function as an audience key, and allow us to de-duplicate rows in the uploaded file, in case a file has multiple rows related to the same person.
+If you cannot provide a client customer ID, we will use NAP or email address as the audience key to deduplicate records.

-• AbiliTec IDs: The type of identifier tied to a record in our AbiliTec offline identity graph
+• AbiliTec IDs: The type of identifier tied to a record in our AbiliTec known identity graph

 Pseudonymous identifiers are identifiers, such as known identifiers that have been pseudonymized or device identifiers (such as a mobile device ID or cookie ID), that can't be directly tied back to an individual.